 How did Steve Reeves build his lower leg muscles?

-Back in the day Steve Reeves used to deliver newspapers in Oakland, California.
-He was riding a bicycle (real one) for miles every day.
-In order to place more stress on the calf muscles Reeves made a conscious effort to stay on his toes when peddling.
+According to the information online, Steve Reeves did not rely solely on traditional calf raises to build his massive lower legs.
+Back in the day, Reeves used to deliver newspapers in Oakland, California.
+He was riding a bicycle for miles every day.
+In order to place more stress on the calf muscles, Reeves made a conscious effort to stay on his toes when peddling.

 Reeves also performed the popular Donkey calf raises with people sitting on top him.
-He was also obsessed with proper form and each repetition was done under control.
+He was obsessed with proper form and each repetition was done under control.
 There were no jerky movements.

-Finally, in order to further stimulate his calf muscles Reeves used to run backwards.
+Finally, in order to further stimulate his calf muscles, Reeves used to run backwards.